Employment Non-Discrimination Act: 110th Congress

 Some LGBT activist organizations refused to support H.R.
 3685 because of its failure to cover gender identity.
 An exception was the Human Rights Campaign, which received wide criticism from the LGBT community for supporting a non-inclusive ENDA.
 The LGBT activist organizations that refused to support H.R.
 3685 argued that not including transgender people undermined the underlying principle of ENDA.
 They claimed that failure to include gender identity/expression weakened the protection for the portion of the LGBT population that most needed its protections: gender non-conforming people, who they claimed are discriminated against in greater numbers than their gender-conforming compatriots.
+Moreover, groups such as the National LGBTQ Task Force, among others, later withdrew support in 2014 due to the ENDA's broad religious exemptions.
 Others argued that this was ENDA's best chance of passing Congress in thirty years, that civil rights victories have historically been incremental, that concerns about the legislation's protections were unfounded, and that forgoing a chance to provide immediate workplace protections to millions of lesbians, gays and bisexuals was politically and morally wrong.